 RunningAppList is a fairly simple utility that displays a list of currently running windowed applications, and lets you click to bring the app to the front, or drag and drop a document onto an app to open the document.
 If you're saying to yourself, “Wait, doesn’t Apple’s Dock do all that and more?”, you’re right.
-The “and more” is exactly the problem for me.
-There’s so much in the Dock that I have trouble finding what I need.
+RunningAppList is like a mini-Dock that you can put at multiple places on the edges of your screen(s).

 Functionality in More Detail